Strategy & Tips

 Eternal Lock as a starting strategy

 Eternal Lock is the fastest way to establish a compounding position.
 One action creates a 365-day AutoMax lock and configures shareholder royalties to auto-compound into it.
-After forging, every future royalty payout routes through the Furnace, locks with a bonus, and compounds into your position — no further action required.
+After forging, shareholder royalties can route through the Furnace, lock with a bonus, and compound into that position while the destination remains eligible.

 When Eternal Lock is the right choice:

-- You are new and want the simplest possible entry into the Furnace loop.
+- You are new and want the most direct entry into the Furnace loop.

-- You want a permanent, hands-off compounding position from the start.
+- You want a long-term, hands-off compounding position from the start.

 - You prefer to pay ETH and let the protocol handle the rest (token conversion, locking, auto-compound setup).